List of Bhutan Twenty20 International cricketers

 This is a list of Bhutanese Twenty20 International cricketers.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Bhutan and other ICC members after 1 January 2019 will be eligible for T20I status.
+Therefore, all Twenty20 matches played between Bhutan and other ICC members after 1 January 2019 have the T20I status.
 Bhutan's first T20I was played against Nepal on 5 December 2019 during the 2019 South Asian Games.

-This list comprises all members of the Bhutan cricket team who have played at least one T20I match.
+This list comprises names of all members of the Bhutan cricket team who have played at least one T20I match.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
 Where more than one player won his first Twenty20 cap in the same match, those players are listed alphabetically by surname.